UoM-maul1609/projects-and-teaching/scm-precipitation-modelling/README.md

 This has been coded up for you for certain factors, but we will discuss factors for you to look at in your project.

-To run the factorial analysis code you can run the model using the `batchRuns.py` script.
-There are 6 factors by default and each factor has two choices, so this is 2^6^ =64 simulations.
-64 output files will be put in `/tmp/`.
-To run it type:
+To run the factorial analysis code you can run the model using the `batchRuns.py` script, which is in the `python` folder inside the repository.
+There are 6 factors by default and each factor has two choices, so this is $`2^6 =64`$ simulations.
+64 output files will be put in `/tmp/<username>`.
+To go into the python folder enter:

 	cd python

+Then to run the code to batch process these factors type:

 	python3 batchRuns.py

 In order to analyse these results we can use the `factorialMethod.py` script.
-Type:
+From inside the `python` directory, enter this command:

 	python3 factorialMethod.py